 A large percentage of APPA members and other educational facilities stakeholders have the opportunity to be in Orlando, Florida to experience first-hand "Service Disney Style."
-Those attending the 84th Educational Conference and 1997 Annual Meeting will also have the chance to hear some excellent presentations on the topic of customer service; two of these presentations are highlighted in this issue of Facilities Manager
+Those attending the 84th Educational Conference and 1997 Annual Meeting will also have the chance to hear some excellent presentations on the topic of customer service; two of these presentations are highlighted in this issue of Facilities Manager.

 The number of books, articles, new companies, and consultants specializing in customer service/satisfaction services and products has exploded in recent years.
 Why this sudden surge in customer focus?
-The customer concept is really nothing new or revolutionary, and in fact has been inexistence long before today's modern monetary system existed-it was called bartering.
+The customer concept is really nothing new or revolutionary, and in fact has been in existence long before today's modern monetary system existed-it was called bartering.
 Individuals with certain skills, talents, or products exchanged or traded those items for things they needed or wanted.
-Whether you work with the barter system of the current system of purchasing goods and services, the "customer" is still the decision maker.
+Whether you work with the barter system or the current system of purchasing goods and services, the "customer" is still the decision maker.
 For it is the customer who decides whether to trade or not trade goods, as well as whether to buy a certain product or service at a specific place, or chose to purchase a competitive product and/or from a different supplier.

-Today, many nations of the world are struggling to implement an open
+Today, many nations of the world are struggling to implement an open access, customer-choice, marketbased economy.

-Wayne Leroy is executive vice president of APPA.
-He can be reached at leroy@appa.org. access, customer-choice, marketbased economy.
 The decisions that lie ahead will not be easy ones for nations, companies, service organizations, or individuals, but changes are occurring.
 And those changes are being driven by customer choice!
 As educational facilities organizations throughout the world grapple with the issues of implementing customer focused programs and services, three components are essential: